axibase/atsd/api/data/series/examples/query-multiple.md

 ## Description

-Retrieve records for multiple series queries with different metrics, entities, and date intervals.
+Retrieves records for multiple series queries with different metrics, entities, and date intervals.

 Each query can results in multiple series in the response.
 The order of series in the response is non-deterministic.